-Regardless of whether there are reasons or not, it is important to be aware of the impact that a price above its actual value has on both the market, and society.
+Regardless of whether there are reasons or not, it is important to be aware of the impact that a price above its actual value has on both the market and society.
 Further nourishing speculation can proliferate this avalanche of deception, bringing us once again nonstop, to 2008.

 Behind the scenes of “no commissions”

-What does no commissions really mean?
+What do no commissions really mean?
 Many agencies offer up to a 5% saving when competing with agencies that do operate on a commission basis.
-In light of this promise which seems to win over even the most demanding sellers, it’s important to be clear on the type of contract; normally it includes fixed monthly charges during 12 months, regardless of whether or not the property is sold.
-And on the other hand in some cases, it’s the owners who must invest their time to show the property to potential clients.
-It's true that there are “no commissions” but up to what point will the seller not be paying a price higher than that of a commission?
+In light of this promise which seems to win over even the most demanding sellers, it’s important to be clear on the type of contract; normally it includes fixed monthly charges for 12 months, regardless of whether or not the property is sold.
+And on the other hand, in some cases, it’s the owners who must invest their time to show the property to potential clients.
+It’s true that there are “no commissions” but up to what point will the seller not be paying a price higher than that of a commission?

 The fake visit

 Someone apparently interested in buying a property, schedules a visit in the guise of a buyer, with the estate agent responsible for showing the property on sale.
 Once they have established the details of the property, they try to contact the seller directly to offer “better conditions”.
-This often done through the buildings concierge or by carrying out a little research to find the owner.
+This is often done through the building’s concierge or by carrying out a little research to find the owner.

 While it may seem like a story from the Adventures of Tom Sawyer, it is a reality and happens more often than we think.